There are lots of reasons you might want to find trending content, including:

 More to the point, it’s also an excellent tool for identifying trending content.

 To get the most out of Feedly, you need to be following a healthy number of publications (or in this case, feeds).
-To start following feeds, click “Discover and Follow.”
-You’ll find it in the menu to the left of the page.
+To start following feeds, click “Add Content.”
+You’ll find it at the bottom of the menu to the left of the page.

-From here you can search for feeds by #topic, title, or a specific URL:
+From here you can search for and add feeds by publications & blogs (RSS feeds), keywords, #topic, title, or a specific URL:

 You can also browse popular feeds by category:

-Or you can view “Community Curated Sources” – in other words, lists of favorite feeds from other community members:
+Or you can view “Shared Collections” – in other words, lists of favorite feeds from other community members.
+This feature is currently only available to Feedly Pro members, though.

 The collections of community sources you see will be limited, but should vary each time you visit the page.